 Blue Planet Aquarium

-Still perfectly reachable on a day trip, are the Welsh mountains and Snowdonia National Park, Liverpool and Manchester with their wealth of attractions, the Lake District, Blackpool, Cheshire market towns such as Nantwich, Shrewsbury, the Cheshire Ice Cream Farm, Beeston Castle, Cheshire Candle Workshops, Port Sunlight and the Lady Lever Art Gallery, etc.
+Still perfectly reachable on a day trip, are the Welsh mountains and Snowdonia National Park, Liverpool and Manchester with their wealth of attractions, the Lake District, Blackpool, Cheshire market towns such as Nantwich and Shrewsbury, the Cheshire Ice Cream Farm, Beeston Castle, Cheshire Candle Workshops, Port Sunlight and the Lady Lever Art Gallery, to name but a few.